 Toby Schonfeld

-Dr. Toby Schonfeld joined NCEHC as executive director in March 2020.
-Prior to this appointment, she directed Prime Review Board, where she was responsible for the oversight, maintenance, and improvement of the Human Research Protection Program.
-Dr. Schonfeld is a national leader in bioethics, with over 50 national and international presentations and 75 publications.
+Dr. Toby Schonfeld joined NCEHC as executive director in March 2020, having served as the Deputy Executive Director from 2016-2018.
+In between VA assignments, she directed Prime Review Board, where she was responsible for the oversight, maintenance, and improvement of the Human Research Protection Program.
+She began her government service at the Environmental Protection Agency, where she served as the Human Subjects Research Review Official from 2014-2016.
+Dr. Schonfeld spent the first part of her career in academic medicine, first at the University of Nebraska Medical Center and then at Emory University, where she also directed the Master of Arts in Bioethics Program.
+Dr. Schonfeld is a national leader in bioethics and is the President of the American Society for Bioethics and Humanities.
 The second edition of her co-edited book (w/D. Micah Hester), Guidance for Healthcare Ethics Committees (Cambridge University Press), was published in 2022.
-She is a board member of the American Society for Bioethics and Humanities and is a frequent grant reviewer for the US Department of Defense Congressionally Directed Medical Research Program.
+She is a frequent grant reviewer for the US Department of Defense Congressionally Directed Medical Research Program.

 Anita Tarzian